All Episodes

 And found guilty.

-And that in a case like that, that's a slam dunk obstruction case, right?
+In a case like that, that's a slam-dunk obstruction case, right?

 Well, it would be tough.

-Maybe he could, but he's the only one who couldn't.
+Maybe he could, but he's the only one who could.

 Now we have the top people around Comey under full criminal investigation.

-Um I think when all is said and done, if there's if there is equal justice, wouldn't that mean Paige struck Comey himself, uh, Bruce Orr and a bunch of other people can be expected that they're going to be fully investigated on some of these criminal m matters, this abuse of power.
+I think when all is said and done, if there is equal justice, wouldn't that mean Paige struck Comey himself, Bruce Orr, and a bunch of other people can be expected that they're going to be fully investigated on some of these criminal matters, this abuse of power?

-What about all those people that signed off on a Pfizer application having never ever tried even attempted to verify or corroborate its contents, never telling the Pfizer court judges that it was a political document bought and paid for by the other candidate.
+What about all those people that signed off on a FISA application having never ever even attempted to verify or corroborate its contents, never telling the FISA court judges that it was a political document bought and paid for by the other candidate?

 To me, that's a fraud on the court.

-I would but by the way, when I get in trouble for a fraud on the court, David Schoen.
+By the way, would I get in trouble for a fraud on the court, David Schoen?

 They're spread out now.